MicrosoftDocs/msteams-docs/msteams-platform/concepts/authentication/aadobjectid.md

 ## User mention in bots with Adaptive Cards

 Bots support user mentions with the AAD Object ID and UPN, in addition to the existing IDs.
-The support the two new IDs is available in bots for text messages or Adaptive Cards including `invoke`.
+The support for two new IDs is available in bots for text messages and Adaptive Cards.
+Bots support the mention IDs in conversation and `invoke` scenarios.
+The user gets activity feed notification on mention with the IDs.

 > [!NOTE]
 > Schema update and UI/UX changes are not required for user mentions with Adaptive Card in Bot.